awillig/dcp-vardis/dcp-vardis-project/specification/dcp-changelog.md

 next.
 This is restricted to substantial changes, editorial matters such as language issues, typos or minor errors are not reported.

+## Changes for Version 2.0

+### Changes in `dcp-bp.md`

+- Added a new data type `BPNetworkIdentifierT`, a new configuration value `BPPAR_NETWORK_ID`, and a new field `networkId` to `BPHeaderT`.
+These are used to implement a network identifier, identifying a DCP network.
+This allows to separate distinct DCP networks sharing a geographic region.
+In particular, received beacons with a `networkId` different from the one configured in `BPPAR_NETWORK_ID` are simply dropped.

 ## Changes for Version 1.3

 ### Changes in `dcp-datatypes.md`